- Politics and Social Issues»

 In 1940, Bose who had been arrested by the British on orders of the Viceroy escaped from Calcutta.
 The British searched for him, but Bose went into disguise and traveled to Bombay and then to Peshawar onwards to Kabul.
 There some Russian agents befriended him and Bose could go to Moscow.
 There he met Stalin who directed him to meet Hitler.
 At that time Germany and Russia had signed the non-aggression pact and were supposed to be friends.

 Bose in Berlin

-Bose also set up a free India government in exile and this was promptly recognised by Germany and Japan.
-Bose It appears had a good relationship with the Nazi hierarchy and he also met Himmler.
-In May 42 Bose had an hour long meeting with the Fuhrer and this led to a firm recognition of the Indian Legion
+Bose also set up a free India government in exile and this was promptly recognized by Germany and Japan.
+Bose, It appears had a good relationship with the Nazi hierarchy and he also met Himmler.
+On May 42 Bose had an hour-long meeting with the Fuhrer and this led to a firm recognition of the Indian Legion

 The Indian Legion is Formed

 In 1941, the Indian Legion saw the light of day.
 The Germans pampered the Legion .It's interesting, that today most of the Western world states that the Germans under Hitler were religiously intolerant.